 Planning often happens in fits and starts, so I totally get it!

 You might also want to take a peek at my contract which I’m happy to provide for you as part of the decision-making process.

 I also have a dedicated FAQ one-pager for my contract so you can get the summarized version.

 Locking it in

 After I receive the signed contract I’ll invoice you for your 50% reservation fee.
-This is payable by a variety of means including credit / debit card, PayPal and is most often done online.
+This is payable by a variety of means including credit / debit card, PayPal, bank transfer and is most often done online.

 I am happy to decrease the amount required for the reservation to 30% if the value of your photography is over about $2,500.

 Now the booking process is done, we have plenty of time to collaborate together and build your customized photo timeline for the day.
 For me, the key is to make sure there is enough time for what you value.

 This will be a gradual process as plans for the day take shape over time.